Onemind-Services-LLC/naf/60 Multi-Vendor Network Automation/exercise2.md

     ![alt text](image-12.png)

     Open PAN OS device and clic on network >> Virtual Routers >> More routing stats >> OSPF.
-We can see currently ospf is not configured.
+We can see currently ospf is configured.
     ![alt text](image-13.png)

-6. We have successfully configured OSPF at New York site.
+7. We have successfully configured OSPF at New York site.